 To clarify how bullet journal symbols work is to show you a real-life example.

-For example, here is my weekly bullet to-do list:
+For example, here is my weekly bullet to-do list.

 As you can see, I planned some blogging and housework tasks.
 In addition, I marked family events like my son’s birthday and family trip.

-At the end of each day, I’ll put relevant signifier.
+At the end of each day, I’ll put the relevant signifier.
 For instance, if I clean floors on Monday, I’ll use x as a completed task.
-However, if I don’t have time to do laundry on Wednesday, I’ll fill the box with an arrow as migrated task.
+However, if I don’t have time to do laundry on Wednesday, I’ll fill the box with an arrow as a migrated task.

 BuJo Keys Tips

 - remember, less is more.
 Keep your symbols and signifiers simple.
 If you use too many complicated bullets, your bujo key turns into an Enigma code.
 Instead of rapid logging, you’re going to be forced to check out the meaning of the key symbols every single time.

 - bullet journal key doesn’t have to be aesthetic or artistic at all.
 What is more important, it should be customized to your life.
 Choose your symbols intuitively.
 For example, you may prefer to use a square symbol for tasks.
 Here are some cool but simple planner doodle ideas.

 - when you’ve just started using the bullet journal legend, this is the best bullet journal hack you’ve ever heard.
 If you don’t remember your symbols, signifiers, and color code, add your bullet journal key as a flip-out page in the back of your notebook.
 It makes planning so much easier.